I feel at the start of a huge leap that I will only land from a year from now.

 I’m coming to think that maybe my whole life will feel like this leap.
 Does that happen when you feel you are becoming an adult?
 You suddenly feel propelled into the air, unsure you will ever land?

 Bringing it back to today, I’m interning for a Senator this summer, which exposes me, real close, to the complex scene that is our government, leaving me totally conflicted many times each day.
 There is a video in the Capital Building that we start constituent tours with that is narrated by Maya Angelou, celebrating the phrase in our seal: e pluribus unum: out of many, one.
-Angelou reviews United States history, continually returning to that phrase: through the Revolutionary War, we came together, through the Civil War, we reunited, through the 60s we accepted more into the ‘one’.
+Angelou reviews United States history, continually returning to that phrase: through the Revolutionary War, we came together, after the Civil War, we reunited, through the 60s we accepted more of ‘the many’ into the ‘one’.
 The symphonic end sweeps american skies and I feel an ironic twinge as the lights raise the audience to their feet.

-I smile and help direct our group through the middle and high schoolers with red ‘Make America Great Again’ caps.
+I smile and help direct our tour group through the middle and high schoolers with red ‘Make America Great Again’ caps.

-I want to address my perspective, but I won’t say I’m left-leaning because I think that regenerates a dichotomous and polarizing language.
+I want to address my perspective, my biases, but I won’t say I’m left-leaning because I think that regenerates a dichotomous and polarizing language.
 And with a dichotomous and polarized language, I think, comes a polarized reality.
 Instead, I will say that I wish Maya Angelou’s film left me with only the hopeful, excited and proud fuzzy feeling I glimpse before the lights turn back on in the Capital’s auditorium.
 I wish ‘e pluribus unum’ was the language and reality we lived.

 (2) Not only miscommunication, but lack of communication abounds, at least through the circles I encounter.
 From lack of communication comes lack of understanding.
 Not only a lack of understanding others, but myself as well.
 Writing and talking are the main ways I figure out what I think about things.
 I am fairly quiet, but when I’m thinking, I’m not solidifying thoughts, but questioning and reexamining all possible sides in new ways.
 Writing and speaking are the rare moments I realize what I actually think about whatever has been turning and morphing in my brain.
 Through friends and family, however, these moments are few and far between and even when they do come along, the conversation seems cut short by the other person not wanting to get into it or with both of us agreeing before fleshing out what we actually mean.
 Or, I feel as though what I said is actually contrary to what I think the moment after the conversation ends, but the other person has already checked out and the time has passed to return and reconfigure my thoughts.